egorgladin/corporate_net/README.md

 ### Usage
 * Go to <a href="https://evening-river-41641.herokuapp.com">website</a>
 (**disclaimer:** this site is ugly, we use it to show that we can deploy a dynamic website.
 To see the GUI, go to <a href="https://dpereponov99.wixsite.com/nvidia">link</a>)
-* Insert any full name from `Employees.csv`.
+* Insert ***any*** full name from `Employees.csv`.
 Examples: Piper Dingledine, Dennis Cardenas, William Mooney, Ashley Rifkin, Lisa Yruegas
-* Hit `Login` and you will see persons' skills and recommended projects with the highes IoU.
+* Hit `submit` and you will see persons' skills and recommended projects with the highes IoU.